CITC 2026

 Abstract: We give a brief introduction to two universal source coding algorithms, i.e., the Repetition-Time algorithm (W. 1989) and the Context-Tree Weighting algorithm [W., Shtarkov, and Tjalkens (1995)].
 We investigate what codeword-lengths these algorithms achieve, compared to ideal codeword-lengths.
 However, the main focus of the lecture will be on the Context-Tree Weighting algorithm.
 We discuss its compression performance on text-files.
 We use the Context-Tree Maximizing algorithm for the extraction of models from these text-files, and discuss the storage of these models.
 Good compression can be achieved when using letters as basic elements.
 However, we can also scale up from letters to tokens.
 The effect on the overall compression turns out to be small, but we observed that the extracted token-model achieves a better compression than a letter-model.
 The Context-Tree Weighting method can be used for finding a language model, but a major drawback is that its context-length is very small.

-Frans Willems is a Professor in the Signal Processing Systems group at Eindhoven University of Technology.
-He received his MSc in Electrical Engineering from TU/e in 1979 and his PhD from the University of Leuven, Belgium, in 1982, before returning to TU/e the same year as Assistant Professor.
+Frans Willems is an Emeritus Professor in the Signal Processing Systems group at Eindhoven University of Technology.
+He received his MSc in Electrical Engineering from TU/e in 1979 and his PhD from KU Leuven, Belgium, in 1982, before returning to TU/e the same year as Assistant Professor.
 He is the recipient of the 2025 IEEE Richard W. Hamming Medal and the 2026 IEEE Claude E. Shannon Award.

 Registration

 Registration is free but required to make the appropriate logistics arrangements.
-Please register using this form.
+Registration is now closed.

 Organisers